Stateware/Dav3i/doc/BackEndArchitecture.md

         	[ "1337", "1338", ... ],
         	[ "5", "1338", ... ],
         	[ "5", "1338", ... ]
-    	]
+    	],
+        "force":"object"
    	};

 ByStat is a key-value pair with the key being the StatID and the value being an array containing the value of the stat in the requested year indexed by CountryID.
 ByCountry returns a key-value pair with the key being the CountryID and the value being an array indexed by StatID, each index being the data for that stat for the requested country indexed by years after 1980(1980+index=year of data).
+Both sets of data have the key-value pair "force":"object" as a second entry.
+The purpose of this key-value pair is to force the JSON encoding function in PHP to output the data as an object rather than an array.
+When only one key-value pair is output, the whole thing is converted to an array which affects the ability to parse it.

 ###Design Decisions